RemakingEden/jsparkes.com/about.md

 permalink: /about/
 ---

-Documenting my journey of learning Python, setting up a homelab and moving into the technology field.
+Documenting my journey into IT.
+Mainly testing and Appsec focused.

 ### Contact me